Shahzeb121-oss/Shahzeb121-oss/README.md

 ---

 ### 🔭 What I'm working on
-Exploring practical applications of Machine Learning, Data Science, and NLP — turning models into things that actually solve a problem, not just notebooks that run once.
+Exploring practical applications of Artificial Intelligence, with an emphasis on turning models into solutions that move beyond prototypes and deliver meaningful impact.

 ### 🌱 What I'm learning right now
-Generative AI and applied NLP, alongside sharpening my fundamentals in classical ML and data pipelines.
+Currently learning Machine Learning, Data Science, Workflow Automation, Natural Language Processing, and expanding into emerging AI approaches.

 ### 🤝 Open to
-Collaborating on open-source AI/ML/Data Science projects, and connecting with people who can help me grow my technical depth in return.
+Open to contributing to collaborative projects and connecting with peers who can support deeper technical growth through shared knowledge and experience.

 ---